counc009/cs474-project/benchmark_status.md

   - Insert Front (`verified/cl_insert_front.fsl`): fully verifies; my version uses much stronger conditions than the version in the repository already, specifically that version does not mention keys at all while mine does.
+  - Find (`verified/cl_find.fsl`): fully verifies; this program is not in the VCDryad examples because their specification does not mention keys, but mine supports it so I'm including it
 * Binary Search Tree
   - Find (`verified/bst_find.fsl`): fully verifies; note that this version is basically the same as the one in the repository already except that it is